uiri/toml/README.md

     >>> toml.dumps({'a': '\xad'})
     IndexError

-Both the toml-tools module and its parent, the original toml module pass 253 / 336 tests from `the TOML test suite <https://github.com/BurntSushi/toml-test>`_[^2].
+Both the toml-tools module and its parent, the original toml module pass 253 / 336 tests from [the TOML test suite](https://github.com/BurntSushi/toml-test) [^2].

 After working with configparser, discovering the [toml](https://github.com/uiri/toml) library was like a breath of fresh air.
 It just worked.
 With incredibly little effort in comparison to .ini files (with only one